AlxHnr/build.vim/README.md

 Please mind that build systems are often a mess and some projects use more than one, so this plugin will simply use the first one it finds.

-This plugin can build an run these filetypes: C, C++, D, Java, OCaml, Rust and (La)Tex.
+If no build system could be found, it provides fallback commands to build and run these filetypes: C, C++, D, Java, OCaml, Rust and (La)Tex.

 The _run_ target supports running the following languages like normal scripts if they have a